-Here is a minister with a great work going for the Lord.
+Here is a minister doing a great work for the Lord.
 Lives are being changed, his church is growing, ministries are touching the community in ways never done before.
 At home, his wife adores him and his children are his delight.
 In the denomination, he is highly respected and those “in the know” predict a great future for him.

 They have an affair.

 At first, he’s happier than he has ever been in his life.
 Now, his work is still prospering, his wife is still happy, his home life remains great.
 Secretly, he is experiencing a pleasure he has only dreamed about or read about in illicit materials.
 It’s so overpowering, in fact, that at first he deludes himself into thinking this must be a God thing, that surely the Lord is blessing this illicit union.

 His wife finds a note from the woman or overhears a phone conversation.
 Or, the woman’s husband follows her and walks in on the cozy arrangement.
 Or the pastor’s secretary gets suspicious and alerts the chairman of deacons.

 Soon, the news is out.
 The pastor’s wife is devastated, the deacons order him out of the office immediately, and the denomination buzzes with the sad gossip.
 Church attendance drops by half.
 The congregation panics.